 The Reality Of Self-Guided Cycling

-With bicycles rented and a quick stop at a nearby grocery store for supplies we set out to Hvar town.
-The road signs directed us to the ‘Bike Route’ which immediately turned and climbed skyward.
+We set out to Hvar town with bicycles rented and a quick stop at a nearby grocery store for supplies.
+The road signs directed us to the ‘Bike Route,’ which immediately turned and climbed skyward.
 We had decided not to bring our padded cycling shorts since it would be such an easy day.
-Suffice it to say that by day’s end, sweating in the blazing Croatian heat, we were keen to stand and take in views.
+Suffice it to say that by day’s end, sweating in the blazing Croatian heat; we were keen to stand and take in views.

-Along the ‘Bike Route’ there seemed to be an inordinate amount of cemeteries, tombstones and memorials.
-With very few vehicles and a noticeable absence of cyclists other than ourselves, we joked that perhaps those traveling by bicycle before us were even less prepared perishing along the way due to lack of food and water.
+Along the ‘Bike Route,’ there seemed to be an inordinate amount of cemeteries, tombstones, and memorials.
+With very few vehicles and a noticeable absence of cyclists other than ourselves, we joked that perhaps those traveling by bicycle before us were even less prepared to perish along the way due to lack of food and water.

 What Could This Be?